What Does Bonded Mean

 Meaning Of Bonded

 Now that you have a basic understanding of what it means to be bonded, you may want to know how to become bonded.
 First, you must apply for a surety bond.
 Call NFP Surety today, and get the ball rolling on your particular bond type.
 Our surety bond professionals are standing by to make the process as easy as possible.
 You will need to provide documentation for your business.
 You should be prepared to show a business plan, as well as a list of your primary employees.
 You might also be asked to give information about contracts you currently have with customers.
-Fill out the free, online application now, and we’ll contact you as soon as we can.
+Fill out the free, online application now, and we’ll contact you as soon as we can, and help you better understand what does bonded mean.

 During the application process, you might also be required to provide financial documents, such as a cash flow statement, a balance sheet, and an income statement.
 One of our representatives will tell you exactly what documents we need to see.